alessandrobarro/pentago.net/README.md

 # pentago.net

 # Play and test it right now
-Click on the following link http://www.pentago.net/ (deprecated) and start a game right the way!
+Click on the following link https://pentago-62c1232b3105.herokuapp.com/ and start a game right the way!
 You are welcome to report any bugs or issues by clicking on the "mail" icon at the top-left corner.
 NOTE: only devices such as Desktop, Mac, most of the tablets are supported.
 Mobile phones are NOT completely supported.